The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Quarantine - Health Examinations

-Steamers of this line usually make the run from Fire Island to Quarantine in about 3 hours, or from Sandy Hook to Quarantine in about one hour.
+Steamers of this line usually run from Fire Island to Quarantine in about 3 hours or from Sandy Hook to Quarantine in about one hour.

-The usual time from Quarantine, including the examination by the Health Officer, to the pier, is about one hour; but if steamers arrive at Quarantine after sunset, they are obliged to remain there until after sunrise the next morning.
+The usual time from Quarantine, including the examination by the Health Officer, to the pier is about one hour.
+Still, if steamers arrive at Quarantine after sunset, they must remain there until sunrise the next morning.

 Persons desiring to meet arriving Cabin passengers require no pass to admit them on the pier.